 Choose a pan that is bigger than your bird, and at least a couple of inches deep.
 If it has a rack, that is nice, but is not necessary.

 Grease the turkey breast by rubbing some cooking oil on it.
-My recommendation is to use olive oil, an expeller pressed safflower, sunflower, or avocado oil.
+My recommendation is to use “cold pressed” safflower, sunflower seed, or avocado oil.
 My brother in law uses butter, and tucks it under the skin.
 Oiling the skin will help the turkey to turn a golden brown.

-Shake some onion powder into the cavity and, if you wish to add a little extra flavor to the bird, throw a couple of sticks of celery inside too.
-That is really all you need.
+Shake some onion powder into the cavity and, if you wish to add a little extra flavor to the bird, throw a couple of stalks of celery inside too.
+That combination of flavors will infuse the entire turkey.

-Bend those little wing tips under to make the final result look like the beautiful pictures in the magazines , and to keep them from getting cooked to a crisp.
+Bend those little wing tips under to make your final results look like the beautiful pictures in the magazines , and to keep them from getting cooked to a crisp.

-Find the little tie, cleverly hidden in the oven bag instruction booklet.
+Find the little tie, it will be cleverly hidden in the oven bag instruction booklet.
 While you are looking in there, check the chart to see how long your un-stuffed turkey will take to cook.
-Make a couple of tiny cuts in the top of the bag, though, if you forget, it’s no big deal.
+Make a couple of tiny cuts in the top of the bag.
+If you forget, it’s no big deal.

 Just make sure the little tie is not too tight, and that the bag does not touch the sides of the oven.